nax3t/angular-express-passport-tutorial/facebook.md

 Scroll to the bottom and select `skip to the developer dashboard`, this is where you'll get access to your Client ID and Secret Key.

 Take that information and enter it into a `.env` file inside of your app's root directory.
+(First be sure to add `.env` to your `.gitignore` file)

 ```
 FB_CLIENT_ID=123456789